-Apart from the above, in the period between the date of the balance sheet and the date of signature of this report, there were no other significant events that would affect the financial position of the Company."
+In the period between the balance sheet date and the date of signing this report, there were no significant events that would affect the financial position of the Group.

-APPROVAL OF ANNUAL CONSOLIDATED FINANCIAL STATEMENTS 38.
+37. APPROVAL OF CONSOLIDATED ANNUAL FINANCIAL STATEMENTS

-The annual consolidated financial statements were approved by the Management Board and authorized for issue on 30 April 2024.
+The annual consolidated financial statements were approved by the Management Board and authorized for issue on 30 April 2025.